 - Credit only courses are subject to a pass/fail grading system of S/U for satisfactory or unsatisfactory.

 - Audited courses are not subject to grades, but you will receive an AU if you fulfill the audit requirements and an NR for Not Recognized if you do not meet the requirements of the audit.
 Graduate students are allowed to audit one course per semester for no additional tuition cost.

 To audit a course, graduate students must self-enroll in the course first then complete the Audit Request Form.
-Completed forms should be submitted to the Graduate School for processing, firstname.lastname@example.org.
+Completed forms should be emailed to the the Graduate School for processing, firstname.lastname@example.org.
 Note: Audit courses will appear as 1 credit but please be aware that this is an AU credit and does not count toward your program requirements.

 Can I register late?

 Information on registration deadlines, including late registration deadlines, is available here.
 Please enroll (register) for your courses prior to the late registration date to avoid a $100.00 non-refundable late enrollment fee.
 If you enroll during the late enrollment period, payment of tuition and fees will be requested at the time of enrollment.
 Enrolling for classes after the last day to enroll is strictly prohibited.
 In order to enroll after this day, students will need permission from the dean of their college and will be subject to additional late fees.Please note, UGS, PBS, Inter-Institutional, new undergraduate, and new graduate students are excluded from the $100.00 fee.

 How many credits must I have to be considered full-time graduate student?